 Landing pages have always been tricky for us here at Venture Harbour.
 Our developers are busy building new products and optimising our existing ones but our marketing team needs landing pages built regularly and quickly.
 They don’t want to be waiting around for weeks at a time while each new landing page is designed and developed for them.

-Building landing pages is only half of the battle, though.
-Running split tests and optimising every page on an ongoing basis is a real challenge and we’ve tried multiple landing page builders to solve this problem for us.
+Building landing pages is only half of the battle, too.
+Running split tests and optimising each page on an ongoing basis is a real challenge and we’ve tried multiple landing page builders to solve this problem for us.

 What are we looking at in this Unbounce review?

 Our main goal with this review is to give you a real impression of what it’s like to use Unbounce as a landing page builder and optimisation tool.

 The second half of this review is going to be more like a case study, showing you how we’ve actually used Unbounce, the problems it’s solved for us and where we feel the platform could be improved.

-To do this, I’ll run you through five key tasks we managed with Unbounce:
+To do this, I’ll run you through the following five tasks: